 -

-Edwards Lifesciences Co. reported a strong quarterly earnings performance, with earnings per share exceeding analyst expectations, indicating robust financial health.
+Recent quarterly earnings showed a strong performance with earnings per share of $0.67, exceeding analyst expectations, indicating robust financial health.

 -